search

 Displaying Post IDs Using Code

-If you want to display post IDs yourself and in a convenient way, take a look at the code below.
-This code should be placed in the functions.php file of your plugin or theme, but before you start, remember that you need to use a child theme or create one if it doesn’t exist.
-Check out this guide on how to do it.
+To display post IDs in a convenient way, take a look at the code below.
+This code should be placed in the functions.php file of your theme or in a site-specific plugin.

 Adding Columns to WordPress Admin Dashboard

-WordPress provides excellent tools to modify the list of posts in the admin dashboard, allowing for the easy creation of new columns.
+WordPress provides excellent tools to modify the list of posts in the admin dashboard, making it easy to create new columns.

-We need to use filters to add columns and actions to add content.
-Here’s an example of how to modify the list of posts in the admin dashboard:
+You need to use filters to add columns and actions to populate their content.
+Here is an example of how to add an ID column to the list of posts in the admin dashboard:

 add_filter( 'manage_posts_columns', 'sv_add_id_column', 5 );